ilshookim/dfiles/README.md

 * You can change the time of repeating the timer to 5 seconds by calling like /timer/5 through the REST server.

-* If you have changed the time of repeating the timer, you will need to restart the service by calling /restart to actually apply it.

 **Deletion Flow**

 * The more complicated the path to be monitored and the larger the number of files, the longer the deletion time will be.
 Such a process can take longer than expected and can increase CPU usage.

-* Read the list of folders from the monitored path (operating variable: DCACHE_ROOT).
+* Read the list of folders from the monitored path (operating variable: DCACHE_MONITOR).
 Basically we will do the same thing like this on all subpaths, including the one we watch.

-* If necessary, the list of folders is read from the monitored path, but sub paths can be excluded (operating variable: DCACHE_ROOT_RECURSIVE).
+* If necessary, the list of folders is read from the monitored path, but sub paths can be excluded (operating variable: DCACHE_MONITOR_RECURSIVE).

 * When the number of files in the folder exceeds the specified count of files (operation variable: DCACHE_COUNT), It reads a list of all files in the folder and creates a sorted list using the modified time.
 And more than the specified count of files (operating variable: DCACHE_COUNT) will now actually delete the files.